 Unlike SMC, it is not necessary to include a maturation stage if directed immediately to an injection molding machine for molding.
 For injection molding, the compound pre-peg is loaded into a hopper with a stuffer, fed to the extruder and injected into a heated precision mold.
-BMC injection extruders have a non-return valve for the thermoset materials.
+Optionally, BMC may also feed strips of SMC into the hopper with a stuffer.
+BMC injection extruders have a nonreturn valve for the thermoset materials.
 The parts are released hot after complete curing of the thermoset.